 No. Constrained Comment Author Relevance

-domain type (cdt?)
+domain type (dt?)

-PF 1.1 В Biddable cannot be constrained, see IC02 - n/a
+PF 1.1 В Biddable cannot be constrained - n/a

 PF 1.2 С required behaviour Jackson ++

 PF 1.3 D generated information NEW 0

 PF 1.4 Х simple transformation NEW +

-Table 2: Problem Frames with one problem domain
+Table 2: Problem Frames including one problem domain

 Tab.
-2, No. 1.3.: generated information An initial state has to be established beforehand.
+2, No. 1.2.: generated information An initial state has to be established beforehand.
 Afterwards, some information is displayed in an automatic manner.
 This narrows down the usability of this kind of frame.

-An example is a blinking warning light, where the machine can simply implement blinking (via rm phenomena).
-Since a display domain does not provide feedback to the machine, the set of shared phenomena rc is empty.
+An example is a blinking warning light, where the machine can simply implement blinking (via rm? phenomena).
+Since a display domain does not provide feedback to the machine, the set of shared phenomena rc? is empty.

 Tab.
-2, No. 1.4.: simple transformation: A file is cyclically or automatically changed.
+2, No. 1.3.: simple transformation: A file is cyclically or automatically changed.
 It is similar to the Transformation frame discussed later.
 An example is a counter or any automatic procedure changing a lexical domain.

-Figure 6 shows an instantiation of the simple transformation frame.
+Figure 4 shows an instantiation of the simple transformation frame.
 The requirement is R1: Delete all messages from the email spam folder that are older than 14 days.
-The lexical domain email spam folder is contrained by this requirement.
+The lexical domain contrained by the requirement is the email spam folder.

-Figure 6: Instantiated simple transformation problem frame
+Figure 4: Instantiated simple transformation problem frame